naihloan/ramoneando/docs/cv/cover-letter-2022-06-07--OpenZeppelin/CBH-2.md

     Experience \[UX\] all of which I hope help to deliver great products, and enjoyment with final results for all parties

--   Combining being a detective, a scientist, with creative solutions: dream job description
+-   Combining being a detective, and a scientist, with creative solutions: dream job description

 \vspace{-\topsep}